Russia

-In 1991, the Russian SFSR emerged from the dissolution of the Soviet Union as the independent Russian Federation.
-A new constitution was adopted, and Russia has since been governed as a federal semi-presidential republic.
-Since the turn of the century, Russia's political system has been dominated by Vladimir Putin, under whom the country has experienced democratic backsliding and a shift towards authoritarianism.
-Russia has been involved militarily in a number of post-Soviet conflicts, which has included the internationally unrecognised annexations of Crimea in 2014 from neighbouring Ukraine, followed by the further annexation of four other regions in 2022 during an ongoing invasion.
-International rankings of Russia place it low in measurements of human rights and freedom of the press; the country also has high levels of perceived corruption.
+In 1991, the Russian SFSR emerged from the dissolution of the Soviet Union as the Russian Federation.
+Following the 1993 Russian constitutional crisis, the Soviet system of government was abolished and a new constitution was adopted, which established a federal semi-presidential system.
+Since the turn of the century, Russia's political system has been dominated by Vladimir Putin, under whom the country has experienced democratic backsliding and become an authoritarian dictatorship.
+Russia has been militarily involved in a number of conflicts in former Soviet states and other countries, including its war with Georgia in 2008 and its war with Ukraine since 2014.
+The latter has involved the internationally unrecognised annexations of Ukrainian territory, including Crimea in 2014 and four other regions in 2022, during an ongoing war.